andye456/RandomRooms/README.md

 * Any adjacent rooms must have their non-exits respected.
 So in the above scenario the room to the west does not have a door, but the random door generator created an East door, then this door must be removed so a false door is not created.

 ## Design
-Random Rooms is written in Python for portability adn fast prototyping.
+Random Rooms is written in Python for portability and fast prototyping.

 ### Objects